Alexander Jannaeus

-The kingdom of Alexander Jannaeus was the largest and strongest known Jewish State outside of biblical sources, having conquered most of Palestine's Mediterranean coastline and regions surrounding the Jordan River.
-Alexander also had many of his subjects killed for their disapproval of his handling of state affairs.
-Due to his territorial expansion and interactions with his subjects, he was continuously embroiled with foreign wars and domestic turmoil.
+Under Alexander Jannaeus, the Hasmonean kingdom reached its greatest territorial extent, encompassing most of Israel's Mediterranean coastline and the regions surrounding the Jordan River.
+His reign was defined by nearly continuous conflict, including campaigns against Hellenistic cities, Nabataean forces in the east, and Seleucid armies in the north.
+Domestically, he faced fierce opposition, particularly from the Pharisees, due to his autocratic rule, reliance on mercenaries, heavy taxation, and controversial religious policies.
+These tensions culminated in a violent civil war and the mass execution of his opponents.
+He died around 76 BCE during the siege of Ragaba and was succeeded as ruler by his wife, Salome Alexandra.

 Family

 Alexander Jannaeus was the third son of John Hyrcanus by his second wife.
 When Aristobulus I, Hyrcanus' son by his first wife, became king, he deemed it necessary for his own security to imprison his half-brother.
 Aristobulus died after a reign of one year.
-Upon his death, his widow, Salome Alexandra had Alexander and his brothers released from prison.
+Upon his death in 103 BCE, his widow Salome Alexandra had Alexander and his brothers released from prison.
 One of these brothers is said to have unsuccessfully sought the throne.

-Alexander, as the oldest living brother, had the right not only to the throne, but also to Salome, the widow of his deceased brother, who had died childless; and, although she was thirteen years older than him, he married her in accordance with the Jewish law of Levirate Marriage.
-By her he had two sons: the eldest, Hyrcanus II, became high-priest in 62 BCE; and Aristobulus II, who was high-priest from 66 - 62 BCE and started a bloody civil war with his brother, ending in his capture by Pompey the Great.
+Alexander, as the oldest living brother, had the right not only to the throne, but also to Salome, the widow of his deceased brother, who had died childless.
+Although she was thirteen years older than him, he married her in accordance with the Jewish law of levirate marriage.
+By her he had two sons: the eldest, Hyrcanus II, became high priest in 62 BCE; and Aristobulus II, who was high priest from 66 – 62 BCE and started a bloody civil war with his brother, ending in his capture by Pompey the Great.

 Like his brother, Alexander was an avid supporter of the aristocratic priestly faction known as the Sadducees.
-His wife Salome on the other hand, came from a pharisaic family (her brother was Simeon ben Shetach, a famous Pharisee leader) and was more sympathetic to their cause and protected them throughout his turbulent reign.
+His wife Salome however came from a Pharisaic family.
+Her brother was Simeon ben Shetach, a Pharisee leader.
+Salome was therefore more sympathetic to their cause, and protected them throughout Alexander’s turbulent reign.

-Like his father, Alexander also served as the high priest.
-This raised the ire of the religious authorities who insisted that these two offices should not be combined.
-According to the Talmud, Yannai was a questionable desecrated priest (rumour had it that his mother was captured in Modiin and violated) and, in the opinion of the Pharisees, was not allowed to serve in the temple.
-This infuriated the king and he sided with the Sadducees who defended him.
-This incident led the king to turn against the Pharisees and he persecuted them until his death.
+Like his father, Alexander served as high priest.
+This raised the ire of the Pharisees, who insisted that these two offices should not be combined.
+They also said that Alexander was not allowed to serve as high priest, because his mother had been captured and raped in Modi'in.
+This infuriated the king and led him to turn against the Pharisees, and he persecuted them until his death.